 “Be the change you wish to see in this world.”~ Gandhi

-That is one of Gandhi’s most well-known quotes.
-One that people can recite in their sleep and yet often forget it’s powerful message.
 Today is Earth Day!
-This simple list is an easy to implement guide while travelling or at home.
+These are 10 ways to create more environmentally friendly living habits while travelling or at home.
 Take what you can from it and be a change in your household, community, or the place you are visiting.
 Small changes create huge differences and your effort is one more ripple in the tide of change.
 Let’s be responsible tourists, residents, and humans.

 “When one tugs at a single thing in nature, he finds it attached to the rest of the world.” ~ John Muir